igorlima/unapologetic-snippets/docs/quotes.md

 [Return to main website]({{site.baseurl}}/).

+> “So much complexity in software comes from trying to make one thing do two things.”
+- _by Ryan Singer_ - __Thu, Oct 09, 2025__

 > “Software gets slower faster than hardware gets faster.”
 - _by Wirth’s Law_ - __Fri, Jul 04, 2025__